 After only about half an hour, the color of the wine and tomato paste is very deep.
 It’s a beautiful thing.
 At this point, everything goes in a gallon bag, and hangs on the side of your Sous Vide vessel (not pictured).
 If you carefully add the water now, it will slowly sink the bag and its contents.
+If you want herbs and a bouquet garni in there, now is the time to put then in.
 Let it process for at LEAST 12 hours @183F.

 This is a simple, no nonsense set up to strain.
 I like to lift the solid ingredients out with tongs or a slotted spoon and put them in a separate colander to drain.
 The bag of liquid is then just that much lighter and easier to handle, even though it’s still hanging on the side of the vessel.
 Once that’s done, ladle the stock out of the bag into the strainer, until the bag is empty enough to easily remove and to finish pouring through the strainer.